kindermax/elasticmagic-js/website/docs/instance_mapper.md

 ## How it works

-It's possible to pass a function which map ids from elasticsearch to structure definded by instance mapper function.
+It's possible to pass an async function which map ids from elasticsearch to structure definded by instance mapper function.

 When specifying `source(false)`, elasticsearch returns only _id of found document in `hit._source` field.